barryosull/articles/testing/growing-object-orientated-software-guided-by-tests.md

 ### Brownfield projects (legacy codebases)
 - Automate build and deploy
 - Add end to end tests for the parts you want to change
-- Slowly build testcoverage as you update/fix the codebase (3 types where appropriate)
+- Slowly build test coverage as you update/fix the codebase (3 types where appropriate)

 ### The TDD loop
 1. Write a failing unit test